Byron's Letters and Journals

 The third volume starts with Byron at the first crest of his fame following the publication of Childe Harold.
 It includes his literary letters to Tom Moore, frank and intimate ones to Hobhouse, pungent ones to Hanson and Murray, and his lively and amusing missives to Lady Melbourne, his confidante through all his love affairs.

-In this volume Byron corresponds with writers such as Thomas Moore, Coleridge, Leigh Hunt, and “Monk” Lewis; with John Murray about the publication of The Corsair, Lara, and The Hebrew Melodies; and with many personal friends.
-A new interest is his association with the Drury Lane Theater.
-The crucial events of his private life at this time are his engagement to Anabella Milbanke and their marriage early in 1815—a marriage that was to last little more than a year.
-Especially revelatory are his letters to his fiancée and those to his long-time confidante, Lady Melbourne.
+In this volume Byron corresponds with writers such as Thomas Moore, Coleridge, Leigh Hunt, and “Monk” Lewis; and with John Murray about the publication of The Corsair, Lara, and The Hebrew Melodies.
+The crucial events of his private life at this time are his engagement to Anabella Milbanke and their marriage early in 1815.

 The ninth volume in Leslie Marchand’s highly acclaimed, unexpurgated edition of Byron’s letters finds the poet in Pisa with Teresa Guiccioli.
 His unique journal, “Detached Thoughts,” is finished shortly after his arrival in November 1821, and he is drawn into Shelley’s circle (including Edward Williams, Thomas Medwin, John Taaffe, and later Trelawny).
 Another tragedy, the death of his daughter Allegra, leaves him deeply affected, and he refers to it time and time again.
 Money problems continue to plague him, as do suspicions surrounding his political activities.
 Following a fracas with a half-drunken dragoon, Byron is forced to leave Pisa and install himself and Teresa in a villa near Leghorn.
 His correspondence with his publisher reveals increasing displeasure with Murray’s delays, indecision, and anxiety over Don Juan, but his output of verse is in no way lessened; by the end of this volume in 1822, he has finished six more cantos for Don Juan as well as other poems.